majlo2L8/d2lfg/README.md

   ./init_d2lfg.sh 30 crucible pvp,luna,comp

 ================================================================================================
+# PURPOSE:
+  Script is used to filter input keywords from Bungie find fireteam for Destiny 2 ps4 with specified refresh rate.

 # DESCRIPTION:
   - Init script is used to call main script in `watch` command:
     $ watch -n <refresh interval> -ct './d2lfg.sh'